faizyakob/my-linux-repo/Create VM from ISO image file.md

 ### Download VMware Fusion Pro

-Since May 2024, VMware has released VMware Fusion Pro free for personal use : [VMware Fusion Pro: Now Available Free for Personal Use](https://blogs.vmware.com/teamfusion/2024/05/fusion-pro-now-available-free-for-personal-use.html).
+In May 2024, VMware has released VMware Fusion Pro free for personal use : [VMware Fusion Pro: Now Available Free for Personal Use](https://blogs.vmware.com/teamfusion/2024/05/fusion-pro-now-available-free-for-personal-use.html).
 > We now provide a Free Personal Use or a Paid Commercial Use subscription for our Pro apps.

 Follow the embedded link inside the blog to download a copy and install VMware Fusion Pro.
-You still need to register though before downloading.
+You still need to register before downloading.

 ### Download Ubuntu distro image